Track Marks: Everything You Need to Know About These Signs of IV Drug Use

 However, the consequences of this practice are severe.
 Intravenous drug use poses significant risks to an individual's health and well-being.

-What are Track Marks a Sign of?
+What Are Track Marks a Sign Of?

 The prevalence of track marks among intravenous drug users is a stark reminder of the widespread addiction issue.
 These marks serve as visible reminders of the destructive path that drug addiction can lead to.
 Beyond the physical scars, track marks indicate a deeper problem—an addiction that can profoundly affect an individual's life, relationships, and overall health.